Hanna Bezliudna: Public Activity

 For many sequential years, Hanna Bezliudna's name ranks among the Ukraine's 100 Most Influential Ladies rating published by Focus magazine[14].

 In 2011–2016 – Vice-President of the Federation of Employers of Ukraine.

 In 2012 Hanna Bezliudna initiated the establishment and chaired the Federation of Employers of Media Industry of Ukraine – an organization aiming to promote interests of business and media owners.

-Awards

-In 1999 Hanna Bezliudna was awarded the title of the Merited Journalist of Ukraine.

-In 2011 the Ukrainian Orthodox Church awarded Hanna Bezliudna the order of Martyr Varvara, 2nd Degree.